-If you struggle to pay bills on time (or at all) because you have multiple balances and loans to keep up with, debt consolidation might seem like a good solution to your financial problems.
+If you struggle to pay bills on time (or at all) because you have multiple balances and loans to keep up with, debt consolidation can seem like a good solution to your problems.
 Consolidating helps many people simplify payments and make debt more manageable.

-To consolidate debt, a lender groups your multiple debts into one lump sum, and grants a brand-new loan to pay off what’s owed.
+When you consolidate your debt, you take out a brand-new loan from a single lender.
+The money borrowed totals the sum of your current outstanding debt, and the new lender pays off the multiple debts in your name all at once.
 This allows you to owe one lender instead of many, which can make for a simpler debt situation to manage.

-Consolidation may sound great, but refinancing debt isn’t for everyone — especially if you rent your home.
+It may sound great, but debt consolidation isn’t for everyone — especially if you rent your home.
 Here’s why.

-Are you renting your home because you’re saving up for a down payment to purchase a home in the near future?
+Are you renting right now because you’re saving up for a down payment on a home in the near future?
 Will you need to finance a car purchase soon?
-Have you thought about going back to school and taking out student loans to make that happen?
+Have you thought about going back to school and might need student loans to make that happen?

 Applying for a debt consolidation loan will cause a hard inquiry to appear on your credit, which takes two years to fall off your report.
 And these inquiries can ding your credit score — which is the last thing you want to do when looking for a potential loan.

-Your credit score will help determine what interest rate a financial institution offers you, and a lower rate can mean saving thousands of dollars over the lifetime of something dependent on good credit like renting your dream apartment or securing a strong mortgage rate.
+Your credit score will help determine what interest rate a financial institution offers you, and a lower rate can mean saving thousands of dollars over the lifetime of something like a mortgage.